Inzhenerka/docs.getdbt.tech/website/snippets/_packages_or_dependencies.md

 - Use `packages.yml` to include packages in your project's dependencies.
 Previously, if you had private packages that you needed to reference, `packages.yml` was the way to go.
 However, support for [native private packages](/docs/build/packages#native-private-packages-) is now available.
 - `packages.yml` supports Jinja rendering for historical reasons, allowing dynamic configurations.
 This can be useful if you need to insert values, like a [Git token method](/docs/build/packages#git-token-method) from an environment variable, into your package specifications.

 Previously, to use private Git repositories in dbt, you needed to use a workaround that involved embedding a Git token with Jinja.
-This is not ideal as it requires extra steps like creating a user and sharing a git token.
+This is not ideal as it requires extra steps like creating a user and sharing a Git token.
 We’ve introduced support for [native private packages](/docs/build/packages#native-private-packages-) to address this.

 </Expandable>